-Simply defined plagiarism is to steal, use and distribute another person’s idea, passing it off as your own and without properly crediting that person or citing them as a source, of knowledge and inspiration.
-It is presenting an old, already expounded and existing idea as new and original.
+Simply defined plagiarism is to steal, use, and distribute another person’s idea, passing it off as your own and without properly crediting that person or citing them as a source, of knowledge and inspiration.
+It is presenting an old, already expounded, and existing idea as new and original.
 Plagiarism is a type of cheating, a form of literary theft.
-That is because when plagiarizing you actually are simply copying another person’s idea and pasting it around as your own.
-Plagiarism may be anything, from a person’s words and conversations, to their ideas, from email messages to their artwork or interviews.
+That is because when plagiarizing you actually are simply copying another person’s idea and passing it around as your own.
+Plagiarism may be anything, from a person’s words and conversations to their ideas, from email messages to their artwork or interviews.
 Anything which is ‘borrowed’ from another person without proper citation and credit and used as your own constitutes a plagiarized document.

-Plagiarism articles help you identify what this is all about so you may not be doing it out of a lack of proper understanding of the term.
-Plagiarism articles help you understand and grasp what this concept is and let you get acquainted with the various forms which constitute plagiarism.
-In this way you can produce a work that will look original while properly citing all the sources that have inspired you and allowed you to form this point of view or which support the idea that you have in your mind concerning anything.
-These articles are very useful for understanding plagiarism and countering it effectively!
+Plagiarism in articles helps you identify what this is all about so you may not be doing it out of a lack of proper understanding of the term.
+Plagiarism in articles helps you understand and grasp what this concept is and let you get acquainted with the various forms which constitute plagiarism.
+In this way, you can produce a work that will look original while properly citing all the sources that have inspired you and allowed you to form this point of view or which supports the idea that you have in your mind concerning anything.
+These articles are very useful for understanding plagiarism and countering them effectively!